 The Philippines volunteered to undertake the first APEC Oil and Gas Security Exercise (OGSE), under the Oil and Gas Security Initiative, which focused on oil and gas supply emergency.
 The OGSE in the Philippines was held in Manila on 7-9 December 2015.
 This OGSE was also the first case to apply and test the implementation of the APEC Oil and Gas Security Exercise Model Procedure (EMP).
 The report of OGSE in the Philippines was presented at the second Energy Resiliency Task Force meeting held in conjunction with the EWG51 meeting.

 The second OGSE in Australia was held in Melbourne on 29-31 March 2017 with a focus on regional capacity building.
 The representatives from Indonesia, the Philippines and Thailand also participated.

-The third OGSE in Peru was held in
+The third OGSE in Peru was held in Lima on 6-8 November 2017.
+Its final report was published in the APEC and APERC's website on July 2018.

-Lima on 6-8 November 2017.
-Its final report was presented at the EWG 55 in Hong Kong, China.
-It was published in the APEC and APERC's website on July 2018.
-Finally, The Oil and Gas Security Exercise in Chile was held in Santiago on 13-15 March 2019.
-The OGSE in Chile was a 'blind' type exercise where participants were briefed about hypothetical oil and gas supply disruptions without prior notice.
-The goal was to simulate a possible emergency response with limited time and information.
-Seven experts from different institutions were invited to the OGSE to be part of the Review Expert Team
+Finally, the Oil and Gas Security Exercise in Chile (4th OGSE) was held in Santiago on 13-15 March 2019.
+The OGSE in Chile was a 'blind' type exercise where participants were briefed about hypothetical oil and gas supply disruptions without prior notice, with seven experts from different institutions conforming the Review Expert Team.
+The final report was endorsed by EWG and is available at the APEC and APERC websites since December 2019.

 The OGS Newsletter, which is part of the Oil and Gas Security Network (OGSN), is being produced and has been circulated on bi-monthly since December 2014.
-To date, 29 OGS Newsletters have been released.
+To date, 34 OGS Newsletters have been released.
+In conjunction with APERC's independence in April 2020, all articles in OGS Newsletter have been solely written by APERC Researchers starting from the 33rd issue released in the same month.